 The mission of the Pottawatomie Garden Club of St. Charles shall be to cultivate the spirit of gardening in its broadest sense - to beautify home grounds and to encourage community beautification through gardening and education.

 Pictured at left is a shot of the daffodils along the bike trail at Mount St. Mary's park in St. Charles, IL.
 About 5,000 bulbs were planted there last fall (2020) as part of the River Corridor Foundation's plan to beautify that area.
 Several PGC members joined in the activity.
 They are all coming into full bloom during the month of April!
 Photo taken by Lanny Salvati

-Above and bottom three photos: Club members and guests spent a day at Red Bud Farm in Sheridan, IL enjoying the unique garden rooms, and having a delightful luncheon on the grounds followed by a program.
+Above and bottom three photos: Club members spent a day at Red Bud Farm in Sheridan, IL enjoying the unique garden rooms, and having a delightful luncheon on the grounds followed by a program.
 The Garden Center was a hit with so many plants to buy and wonderful garden things to purchase.